gdeol4/Geosegmentation_model/README.md

 |-----------|--------------------|--------------------------------|
 | 0.153511  | 0.151533           | 8125 (81.3%)                   |

-When assessing performace with only Log_Wealth_Accumulation the metrics are:
+When assessing performance with only Log_Wealth_Accumulation the metrics are:

 | R-squared | Adjusted R-squared | Accuracy (correct predictions) |
 |-----------|--------------------|--------------------------------|